 Are alternate and open tunings the same thing?

 No. Open tunings are a subset of alternate tunings.
 In simple terms they are a form of alternate tuning but an alternate tuning isn’t necessarily an open tuning.

 Firstly, they can facilitate new and sometimes unusual voicings which can spark creativity, particularly with regard to songwriting.

 They also simplify how some chords are played and the transition between chords (especially if playing in an open tuning).

 They also allow the guitarist to play notes on open strings that otherwise wouldn’t be available.

 And lastly, they also can be useful for lowering the key of the music being played e.g. for vocalists who may be struggling to hit certain notes or to reduce the amount of tension on the strings resulting in greater playability.
 While technically this is simply detuning, we’ll briefly touch on this approach along with the other listed benefits in the section below, starting with chords.

 How a chord is ‘voiced’ changes its structure e.g. how it’s put together, or built.
-This means the notes that make up the chord can be played on different strings, either open or fretted and in different order.
+This means the notes that make up the chord can be played on different strings, either open or fretted and in a different order.

 This changes the expression of the chord but not the fundamental pitch.

 An example of this is the open F chord.
 When played, the A and low E strings are skipped.
 A lot of the low end that gives E major and G major chords in open position their expansive, full sound are lacking which is evident if playing open F as part of a chord progression.